PoxApp/PoxApp/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [WebComponents](https://www.webcomponents.org/)

-## Installation and development
+### Installation and development

-To get further information on how to set up and deploy your custom CovApp application, see the [development documentation](./docs/DEVELOPMENT.md).
+To get further information on how to set up and deploy your own application, see the [development documentation](./docs/DEVELOPMENT.md).

-## Customization
+### Customization

-The CovApp provides the following customization options:
+The QuestionnaireApp provides the following customization options:

 - change words or add a new language